 1. Commitment to Learning and Growth

 It’s important to understand that the capacity for improvement is about more than “practice makes perfect”.
-It’s about being open to receiving feedback on your skills and behavior, and taking feedback as an opportunity to self-reflect and analyze yourself.
+It’s about being open to receiving feedback on your skills and behavior and taking feedback as an opportunity to self-reflect and analyze yourself.
 From there, it’s about creating a plan to implement feedback and realizing that self-improvement and growth is a lifelong journey.

-4. Empathy and Compassion
+2. Empathy and Compassion

-5. Ethical Responsibility to Self and Others
+3. Ethical Responsibility to Self and Others

-This may be one of the trickiest competencies to develop, but it will come up very often during your CASPer questions and in ethical questions in a medical school interview.
+This competency may be one of the trickiest to develop, but it will come up very often during your CASPer questions and in ethical questions in a medical school interview.
 Being able to understand ethics in medicine, and ethical reasoning in general, is critical for physicians.

 When answering CASPer questions or interview questions, you will not necessarily be asked to explain your own personal code of ethics, but you may need to explain how you personally would respond to a hypothetical situation.
 Focus on acting in a way that does the least harm, protects all the parties involved and is fair and honest.

-Here's a quick guide to answering ethical questions!
+Here's a quick guide to answering ethical questions:

-6. Interpersonal Skills
+4. Interpersonal Skills

-7. Oral Communication
+5. Oral Communication

 Oral communication is about more than being able to speak eloquently.
 It’s also about listening and communicating effectively.
 It includes being able to surmount communication barriers, such as language or cultural barriers.

-8. Reliability and Dependability
+6. Reliability and Dependability

-This extends beyond your med school CV experiences or volunteerism, but into every area of your life.
 While it’s great if your supervisors from any shadowing programs or clinical experience you participate in can give you a glowing recommendation, think deeper.

 As an example, if you want to get into med school with a low GPA and are worried how it will reflect on you, one of the best things you can do is demonstrate this competency by taking responsibility for your academic performance and acknowledging your mistakes.

-9. Resilience and Adaptability
+7. Resilience and Adaptability

 You may have plenty of examples of how you are resilient and adaptable.
 These make for fantastic narratives in your personal statement or TMDSAS personal characteristics essay.
 You can even use medical school rejection and reapplication as inspiration in a medical school reapplicant personal statement.

 If you’re worried that your personal experiences don’t show a great enough level of resilience and adaptability, don’t worry.
-Even if your personal journey doesn’t include overcoming impossible odds or slaying metaphorical dragons, you can still show that you have a resilience of spirit, perseverance and the ability to handle stress and changing situations.
+Even if your personal journey doesn’t include overcoming impossible odds or slaying metaphorical dragons, you can still show that you have a resilience of spirit, perseverance, and the ability to handle stress and changing situations.
 Everyone has experienced and overcome some hardships in their lives.
 Think about your most difficult challenges and how you deal with them.

-10. Service Orientation
+9. Service Orientation

 Many premeds exhibit this competency through premed jobs, but if you don’t have healthcare or clinical experience, you can still demonstrate it.
 Non-healthcare volunteer work is an excellent way to be of service to others, for instance.

 Being of service to others can also be on many different scales, from the local to the national to the global.
 For example, you might have worked for a local food bank, won a national service award, or participated in a mission trip to another country.
-The possibilities are endless, especially when you consider this competency is really about “being of service” and “helping others”, on any scale.
+The possibilities are endless, especially when you consider this competency is about “being of service” and “helping others” on any scale.

-11. Teamwork and Collaboration
+10. Teamwork and Collaboration

-For this particular competency, focus on more than just how you’re a good teammate or how you are a team player.
+For this competency, focus on more than just how you’re a good teammate or how you are a team player.
 Think of specific examples of when you worked as a team or a team leader.
 What challenges did you face?
 Did you ever have to give anyone feedback or a performance review?
 What do you think makes a good team?

 Thinking and Reasoning Competencies